ikomachi226/mysql-heatwave-workshop_jp/Lab7.md

 ```
 mysqlsh --user=admin --password=Oracle.123 --host=<mysql_private_ip_address> --port=3306 --database=tpch --sql
 ```

-Enable HeatWave:
+- Enable **HeatWave** and let the Magic begin:
 ```
 set @@use_secondary_engine=ON;
 ```

-Check the explain plan of the previous query and confirm it will be using secondary engine:
+- Check the explain plan of the previous query and confirm it will be using secondary engine:
 ```
 EXPLAIN SELECT
     l_returnflag,